NovelCraft/Documentation/formats/loot_tables.md

                 "type": "number",
                 "minimum": 0
               },
-              "item_id": {
+              "item_type_id": {
-                "description": "The item id of the item to drop.
+                "description": "The type id of the item to drop.
 If not specified, it will be treated as nothing.", "type": "integer",
                 "minimum": 0
               },